Alicepinch/everything-vegan/README.md

 ## UX

-The UX goal of this website is to build a fun, easy to use website for users to view Vegan recipes all in one place.
-The target audience for this website is anyone who is vegan/vegetarian/exploring veganism who wants to discover or share new recipes with others.
-All users will be able to view the recipes that have been shared on the website.
-Another UX goal of the website was to create a space where users can share, edit, and delete their own recipes.
-To facilitate this, I ensured that the interface was clear and easy to use for those who wanted to create an account and actively engage with the content.
+The UX goal of this website is to build a fun, easy to use website for users to share and view Vegan recipes all in one place.

+### Target Audience

+One target audience for Eating Vegan are people who want to explore veganism and see what different foods they can make.
+Eating vegan's main target audience is people who are already Vegan and want to get inspiration for what to cook for breakfast, lunch, dinner or dessert and share their own recipes with others to furthur promote that veganism is not boring!

+### User Goals:

+- To be able to easily create a new recipe.
+- To be able to edit the recipe if something has changed/ was added incorrrectly.
+- To easily be able to delete a recipe if they no longer want to share with others.
+- To easily delete their account if they no longer want to be part of the community.

+### Site Owner Goals

+- Ensure that the interface is clear and easy to use for those users who want to create an account and actively engage with the content.
+- To provide users with a space they can easily create, edit and delete recipes for the website in one place.
+- For the admin to easily make any adjustments/delete any recipes on the website if needed.
+- To increase awareness of how good vegan food can be!
+- Provide breakfast, lunch, dinner and dessert options for users to decide what they want to eat/cook.

 ## User Stories